 We invite designers, artists, researchers, and practitioners of diverse backgrounds to submit their work reflecting the festival theme Designing in Troubling Times.
 We are interested in participatory works and proposals for collaborative doings open to interventions and renegotiations by other festival participants.
-The curatorial collective is enabled to accommodate a variety of formats; including workshops and walk-shops, performative enactments and interventions, experimental processes and interactive gestures, discussion circles and campfire debates, and other relevant formats that might not exist yet.
-It is vital for all accepted projects to enable active engagement of other festival participants and visitors; both lay and expert.
 Projects that support multi-species and more-than-human engagements are especially welcomed.
-Our aim with the Uroboros is to create an open, experiential ecosystem for authors to cross-fertilize their work through a lively, rich exchange of thoughts and practices.
-We are committed and materially enabled to support a long-term duration of initiated collaborations and extend them beyond the temporality of the festival.
+Given the current pandemic conditions, viable formats are limited to online interactions and can include: workshops and interactive sessions, performative enactments and interventions, discussion circles, co-experimental processes, and various other formats that might have not been named yet.
+Our aim with Uroboros is to create an open, experiential ecosystem for authors to cross-fertilize their work through a lively exchange of thoughts and practices.
+All accepted projects will be live-streamed, archived, and made public upon authors’ consent.

-please submit your project as a single PDF file (10 pages max), including:
+please submit your proposed project as a single PDF file (10 pages max), including:

-— A biography of max.
+– Your biography of max.
 250 words (incl. website if available)

 – Minimum three images to illustrate the project